greglinch/sourcelist/to-do-list.md

 * finish Spanish translation of About page

 * FIX: search on mobile bc it's out of whack with social icons and hidden in the hamburger menu

+* change redirect after social login
+	* requires adding a step to the pipeline —- doesn't work just with logic in the template bc it doesn't know whether you're a superuser at that point

 * more detailed “about” on home page?